bubbleboy14/cantools/README.md

     - cd cantools
     - python setup.py install
     - python setup.py develop

+If you're running Ubuntu (or probably any Debian derivative), you may consider running:

+    ./bootstrap.sh

+Instead of the two "python setup.py" lines.
+This will also install various dependencies that may not already be present on your system (some systems don't even come with Python).

+## Production Installation (transparent)
+  - upside
+    - cantools and all dependencies installed in one line
+    - hidden away like any standard system library
+    - cleanest way to deploy your applications
+  - downside
+    - no easy access to ct source -- aren't you curious?
+    - Debian (especially Ubuntu) -only (until you add support for your system!)
+  - command: wget -O - https://raw.githubusercontent.com/bubbleboy14/cantools/master/bootstrap.sh | bash

 ## Package Installation (limited -- not recommended)
   - downside